chirag06/auto_shutdown_ec2_instances/README.md

 2) Under the access managment click on "Roles".
 3) Click on Create Role and select Lambda in "Choose a use case".
 4) Click "Next: Permissions" button.
+5) Select "AmazonEC2FullAccess" policy from the list and click "Next".
-5) Add Tags is an optional step and one can choose to skip this.
+6) Add Tags is an optional step and one can choose to skip this.
-6) Select "AmazonEC2FullAccess" policy from the list and click "Next".
 7) Give a name to the role like "LambdaFullAccessEC2" and create the role.

 ## Step 2: Create Lambda functions that stops your EC2 instances
 1) In the Lambda console, choose Create function.
 2) Choose Author from scratch.
 3) Under Basic information, add the following:
-         Function name: StopEC2Instances
+        - Function name: StopEC2Instances
-         For Runtime, choose Python 3.7.
+        - For Runtime, choose Python 3.7.
-         Under Execution role, choose Use an existing role.
+        - Under Execution role, choose Use an existing role.
-         Under Existing role, choose the IAM role that you created("LambdaFullAccessEC2") .
+        - Under Existing role, choose the IAM role that you created("LambdaFullAccessEC2") .
 4. Choose Create function.
 5. Copy the code given in lambda_shutdown.py.
-This code stops the EC2 instances according to the given tag name on line number 7.
-Just replace the development tag with the required tag.
+This code stops the EC2 instances according to the given tag name on line number
-6. Choose Save.
+6. Just replace the development tag with the required tag.
+7. Click on Deploy.
+8. To test the working of lambda function click on "Test" and don't worry about editing the boiler-plate JSON string shown.

 ## Step 3: Create rules that trigger your Lambda functions